Introduction

 i.
 Evaluation and Planning

-• The dentist performs a complete oral examination to check bone density with the help of X-rays or 3D imaging.
+- The dentist performs a complete oral examination to check bone density with the help of X-rays or 3D imaging.

 ii.
 Implant Placement

-• Local anesthesia is developed to numb the area.
+- Local anesthesia is developed to numb the area.
 The mini dental implant is less invasive, as there is no need to cut the gums.

 iii.
 Attachment to Abutment and Follow-up

-• The patient needs to be careful in eating soft foods for a few hours.
+- The patient needs to be careful in eating soft foods for a few hours.
 Regular visits and checkups are essential for functioning well.

 All-on-4 dental implants are the best option for those who lose most or all of their teeth.
 This procedure uses just four strategically placed implants in the jaw to support a full arch of fixed, aesthetically good teeth.
 Cost-effectiveness and minimal invasiveness are alternative options that differentiate this procedure from traditional dentures and full-mouth implants.

-Below are steps to replace all-on-4 implants:
+Below are three steps that describe how to replace all-on-4 dental implants:

 i.
 Initial Consultation

-• The dentist evaluates the oral health of the patient by checking bone quality by the help of X-rays or 3D CT scans.
+- The dentist evaluates the oral health of the patient by checking bone quality by the help of X-rays or 3D CT scans.

-• A plan is developed for prosthetic design and implant placement.
+- A plan is developed for prosthetic design and implant placement.

 ii.
 Tooth Extraction